 It was one of the hottest bites in such a short time frame that I can ever recall, even better than the week before.

-The next day, I set my sights on another Central Pennsylvania lake further North, to fish the hardwater with one of the best musky anglers, check that, anglers, that I know, the founder of Keystone Outdoor Addiction, Jeremy Tyson.
+Keystone Outdoor Addiction, Jeremy Tyson.
 Jeremy has been ice fishing most of his life, but never really gave using electronics a try, so he wanted to check out my system and see what it's all about.
 My friend, fellow angler Wayne Chmielewski, also met us there.
 Jeremy's friend Jay was also to meet up with us.
 I hadn't met him yet.

 When I was setting up, this guy walked out on the ice straight toward us.
 He wore a green jacket and black hat, sunglasses over the hat logo, with a backpack and no fishing stuff.
 I'm thinking, "Well, here's the game warden checking licenses, starting out with us, the furthest out first."
 I figured I'd get it over with so that I could set up and begin fishing.
 I walk over to him and showed him my license.
 He said that everything looked in good order and asked how the fishing was.
 As I was telling him about the fishing, Jeremy yelled out, "Hey Jay, you didn't just check his fishing license, did ya?"